Mu Analysis: Are MAPs queer?

 Historical context

 Today’s gay rights activists often tout pre-modern examples of homosexuality as proof of its normativity within the human historical continuum.
 But in doing so, they fail to acknowledge what kind of homosexual relationships were the most frequently recorded, if not the most common.
-Famed psychologist Bruce Rind has identified one common thread between many of the cultures that tolerated or even celebrated homosexuality; namely, that pederasty was the most common, or most visible form of homosexuality up until modern times.
-Indeed, from ancient China, to the Athens and Thebes of classical and Hellenistic Greece, from the Islamic world to Meso-America,[1] pederasty was the default form of homosexuality, something conveniently ignored by today’s queer ideologues, and even some historians.
+Famed psychologist Bruce Rind has identified one common thread between many of the cultures that tolerated or even celebrated homosexuality; namely, that pederasty was the most common form of homosexuality, or at least the most visible, up until modern times.
+Indeed, from ancient China, to the Athens and Thebes of classical and Hellenistic Greece, from the Islamic world to Meso-America,[1] pederasty was the default form of homosexuality, something conveniently ignored by today’s queer ideologues.
+As historian Elise Chenier argued, "For most people, the whole topic is either best avoided, or it arouses such a strong emotional reaction that careful contemplation is quite simply not possible.
+In countries like the United States, the political climate is such that researchers and treatment practitioners [...] can find themselves subject to censure and their institutional positions endangered."[15]

 But what became of that world?
 We must first look at how the stigmatization of homosexuality began, starting in the Roman empire, where Emperor Constantine prohibited all sexual acts between two individuals of the same sex (pederasty included) after elevating Christianity to the status of an official state religion.
 This marked a significant chapter in Roman (and to a lesser extent, Greek) cultural history, where pederasty went from a central point in the culture of that civilization, to a taboo and prohibited practice.
 In particular, the Codex Theodosianus reinforced these attitudes by imposing capital punishment on those found guilty of same-sex activities.
 This period saw the decline of public acceptance and the beginning of a widespread stigma attached to homosexuality.
 Subsequently, this attitude would be strengthened by the Catholic church’s growing influence in the medieval period, particularly during periods of unrest such as inquisitions.